ArsenShnurkov/x3d-finely-sharpened/README.md

 New BSD Licence

-Copyright © 2013 - 2016, Mr Gerallt G. Franke of Tasmania, Australia
+Copyright © 2013 - 2016, Mr Gerallt G. Franke of Melbourne/Tasmania, Australia

 All rights reserved.